General-Meow/learning-react/README.md

   - so rather than creating a component that extends React.Component you just write a function that takes a `props` arg and returns the jsx `return (<button>...)` of what needs to be rendered
   - you would do this as it reduces the boiler plate of a component (writing a class etc)
   - when you do this, you refer to props as `props.x` rather than `this.props.x` AND you have a choice of no longer need to use parenthesis on any function call `onClick={props.aFunc}` rather than `onClick={() => this.props.aFunc() }`
+  - The difference between `props.aFunc` and `() => this.props.aFunc()` is that both actually return a function but the latter can cause performance issues, so try and limit that type of style.

 ```
 class Wheel extends React.Component {